jakub-zwolakowski/demo-caesar/v0/README.md

 2. encrypt and decrypt a string with a positive shift value

-The two tests aim at covering all the source code and checking the source code specification (i.e. passing a negative value to `caesar_encrypt` should still perform a shift to the right).
+The two tests aim at covering all the source code and checking the source code specification (i.e. passing a negative value to `encrypt` should still perform a shift to the right).

 ### Results